Mount Sterling, Kentucky

 Mount Sterling, often written as Mt.
-Sterling, is a home rule-class city in Montgomery County, Kentucky.
-The population was 6,895 at the time of the 2010 U.S. census.
+Sterling, is a home rule-class city in Montgomery County, Kentucky, United States.
+The population was 7,558 as of the 2020 census, up from 6,895 in 2010.
 It is the county seat of Montgomery County and the principal city of the Mount Sterling micropolitan area.

 History

-Mount Sterling is named for an ancient burial mound called Little Mountain, and for the town of Stirling in Scotland.
+Mount Sterling is named for an ancient burial mound called "Little Mountain", and for the town of Stirling in Scotland.
 It was named by the first developer of the area, Hugh Forbes.
 The Kentucky Assembly passed an act in 1792 establishing the town as Mt.
 Sterling, a misspelling which was retained.